signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/20-new-order-matching.md

 ### ExFlow Feature Management

 Go to: **ExFlow Feature Management** to enable the New Order Matching Feature.

+This feature will be enabled for all companies.

 ![ExFlow Import Journal - Order No.](/img/media/FM-001.png)